Stanko/has-tabbed/README.md

 [![npm version](https://img.shields.io/npm/v/has-tabbed.svg?style=flat-square)](https://www.npmjs.com/package/has-tabbed)
 [![npm downloads](https://img.shields.io/npm/dm/has-tabbed.svg?style=flat-square)](https://www.npmjs.com/package/has-tabbed)

-Small library that adds CSS class to html when user starts tabbing, and removes it if user clicks anywhere.
+Small library that adds CSS class to html when user starts using keyboard to navigate, and removes it if user clicks anywhere.

 This enables you to have focus outline only when user is using keyboard.